How to get cheaper train tickets

 It’s also more likely that you’ll find yourself without a seat and having to stand for the entire journey, and no one wants that hassle.

-Most websites like redspottedhanky will have a little graphic to notify you when the peak times are but be careful that you avoid them.
+Specialist rail booking sites such as RedSpottedHanky will have a little graphic to notify you when the peak times are so be careful that you avoid them.

 Book in advance

-The optimum time in advance is 10-12 weeks but even if it’s just by a week (or even 1 hour) it can make a difference.
+The optimum time to book your tickets for cheaper travel is 10-12 weeks but even if it’s just by a week (or even 1 hour) it can make a difference.

 This is particularly relevant to those travelling across the country who may find themselves paying £50 plus on the day, but a week or two in advance will save you some of that sacred dollar.